Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 vpcompressq m64 {k}, zmm
 ```

-**Note:** Compress Store I super slow on Zen 4, so people usually do Compress + Store, which was way faster.
-I thought they fixed it on Zen 5 (the article I shared earlier also says that is better), but at least in my benchmarks doing a Compress + Store is still faster in Zen 5, not by much but a little.
-I haven't micro benchmarked the instruction, just changed in my use case and measured the impact, that is why you are going to see Compress + Store.
+**Note:** Compress Store is super slow on Zen 4, so people usually do Compress + Store, which was way faster.
+I thought they fixed it on Zen 5 (the article I shared earlier also says that it is better), but at least in my benchmarks, doing a Compress + Store is still faster in Zen 5, not by much but a little.
+I haven't micro-benchmarked the instruction, just changed it in my use case and measured the impact, that is why you are going to see Compress + Store.

-With this we are ready to understand the simd version.
+With this, we are ready to understand the SIMD version.

-## Simd Intersection
+## SIMD Intersection
-Similar to the naive version I will split each phase and we will analyze them separately (there will be a diagram at the end showing how things work with a drawing).
+Similar to the naive version, I will split each phase and we will analyze them separately (there will be a diagram at the end showing how things work with a drawing).

-**Note:** That's is the place where I spent the most time, I easly rewrote this 20 times trying to save every cycle possible.
+**Note:** This is the place where I spent the most time, I easily rewrote this 20 times trying to save every cycle possible.

 ### First Phase
 ```rust